New pop

 New pop is a British-centric pop music movement consisting of ambitious, DIY-minded artists who achieved commercial success in the early 1980s, aided by platforms like MTV.
 Rooted in the post-punk movement of the late 1970s, the movement encompassed a wide variety of styles and artists, including acts such as Orange Juice, the Human League, and ABC.

 The term "rockist", a pejorative aimed at those who rejected this type of music, became associated with new pop.

-"New Music" is a similar but slightly more expansive umbrella term referring to a pop music and cultural phenomenon in the US tied to the Second British Invasion.
+"New Music" is a similar but slightly more expansive umbrella term referring to pop music and a cultural phenomenon in the US tied to the Second British Invasion.
 The term was popularized by the music industry and American journalists during the 1980s to describe emerging movements such as new pop and New Romanticism.

 Characteristics

 Many new pop artists created music that blended less commercial and experimental elements with a pop appeal.
 The concept of entryism became popular among groups of the time, reflecting their attempts to infiltrate mainstream culture with unconventional styles.

 New Music acts were characterized by danceable rhythms, an androgynous aesthetic, heavy use of synthesizers and drum machines, and lyrical themes exploring the darker side of romance.
 These acts were predominantly British and drew inspiration from rockabilly, Motown, ska, and reggae, incorporating African rhythms to create what was described as a "fertile, stylistic cross-pollination."

 Author Simon Reynolds observed that the new pop movement represented "a conscious and brave attempt to bridge the separation between 'progressive' pop and mass/chart pop – a divide which has existed since 1967, and is also, broadly, one between boys and girls, middle-class and working-class."

 The terms "New Music" or "new pop" were used loosely to describe various styles and artists, including synth-pop groups such as the Human League, soul-disco acts such as ABC, new wave performers like Elvis Costello and the Pretenders, and jangle pop bands like Orange Juice.
 American MTV stars, including Michael Jackson, were also associated with the movement.

 Stephen Holden of The New York Times wrote that New Music was more about the artists themselves than their specific sound.
 It attracted teenage girls and males disillusioned with traditional, "phallic" guitar-driven rock.
 New Music was a singles-oriented phenomenon, emphasizing both 7-inch and the then-new 12-inch formats, in contrast to the 1970s emphasis on album-oriented rock.